a-thomas/appmonitor/README.md

 AppMonitor get these information by using `dumpsys` service commands.
 Therefore it needs the `android.permission.DUMP` only settable through the package manager by typing `adb shell pm grant com.athomas.appmonitor android.permission.DUMP`.

+The `grant` command seems to be unavailable on certain devices.
+In this case, your device have to be rooted.

 ## TODO :

 * Allow to change the filename/path
 * Allow to modify the position of the monitor window